jazva/api-challenge/README.md

 # API Challenge

 Design and implement a RESTful API that could be used to keep track of product inventory counts and locations.
+Product is just an object for sale, which has attributes like id, name, price etc.
+Location is a warehouse or a store, where products are stored.

 # Requirements